 Some may say the growth has spoiled the once small village but change is inevitable.
 Plus, when the town sits on the shores of some of the most beautiful coastline in the country people will want to vacation there.

-Today, Playa del Carmen is alive with fabulous restaurants, bars, shops and activities to appeal to all ages.
+Today, Playa del Carmen is alive with all-inclusive resorts, fabulous restaurants, bars, shops, and activities to appeal to all ages.
 Popular 5th avenue is where most of the action is and provides 22 blocks of excitement.
-Here you can dine on everything from street tacos to 5-star cuisine, sip on a cold cerveza or margarita, sample tequila and shop for local products and international labels.
+Here you can dine on everything from street tacos to 5-star cuisine, sip on a cold Cerveza or margarita, sample tequila and shop for local products and international labels.

 Just a couple of blocks away from 5th Ave is a long stretch of white sand and turquoise water.
 Playa Mamitas is the most popular spot with beach clubs playing music, vendors selling everything under the sun, and bronzed bodies everywhere.
 However, if you want something a little more low key just wander down the beach a while until you find a quieter spot.

 Playa del Carmen also makes a great base for exploring the incredible Yucatan which is full of Mayan ruins, magical cenotes, adventure parks and of course more spectacular beaches.

 Read more about Playa del Carmen at Live Dream Discover

 When we first went to Mexico we decided to stop for a while in a place where we could relax and enjoy beach life without spending a ton of money.
 We considered Tulum and Playa del Carmen but at the end we opted for Isla Holbox – and we’re so glad we did!

 The island is right off the northern tip of the Yucatan peninsula, between the Gulf of Mexico and the Caribbean sea, and it’s still relatively offbeat.
 It’s easy to reach with a quick ferry crossing, and even though it’s hardly a local secret, there are far fewer tourists compared to other Mexican beach locations.